ebu/radiodns-manager/README.md

 ## Contact

-Contact the EBU (Mathias Coinchon, coinchon@ebu.ch) if you need more information about RadioDNS and its associated developments.
+Contact the EBU (Ben Poor poor@ebu.ch) if you need more information about RadioDNS and its associated developments.

 ## Contributors